The Legal 500 - Asia Pacific (2017)

 Rajah & Tann’s practice is led by Regina Liew and Larry Lim.
 The team assists banks, fund managers and corporate entities with regulatory and compliance aspects of their restructuring and financial activity, often with a cross–border element.

 Lau Kok Keng heads Rajah & Tann’s group, which has a particular expertise in highly contentious matters.
 Nicholas Lauw defended Microsoft in an alleged copyright infringement case.
-On the non–contentious front, Lau Kok Keng and Wendy Low have been advising Philip Morris Singapore on the impact of the proposed standardised packaging regulation on the IP rights of tobacco companies.
+On the non–contentious front, Lau Kok Keng has been advising Philip Morris Singapore on the impact of the proposed standardised packaging regulation on the IP rights of tobacco companies.

 Rajah & Tann’s client following spans Asia and beyond, with its team handling commercial arbitrations and investor–state work.
-Practice head Andre Yeap SC and Paul Tan are representing The Republic of Philippines in ICC proceedings against Shell and Chevron over the payment of income tax.
+Practice head Andre Yeap SC is representing The Republic of Philippines in ICC proceedings against Shell and Chevron over the payment of income tax.

 Arnold Tan’s team at Rajah & Tann assists sponsors with every aspect of their businesses and the lifecycle of their funds, including associated regulatory issues.
 Other clients include institutional investors, trustees and various other service providers.
 Alternative investment funds are the mainstay of the practice; in 2015, Arnold Tan and Philip Yeo acted for UOB Venture Management in the formation UVM 3 Venture Investments.